jtq/clockworacle/README.md

 #### Install the mod files

-There should be a folder under your game-data directory called `addons` - create it if it doesn't exist already.
+There should be a folder under your game-data directory called `addon` - create it if it doesn't exist already.

 Now unzip the mod files into this folder - it should automatically create a subdirectory called `clockworacle`.